mistersingh179/bw-dashboard/README.md

 - status option on BW option
 - for each url, see if any relevant campaign score is missing and if missing get them.

+## Pending prompt research
+- research if sending campaigns individually or with a group make a difference

 ## Pending nice to do
 - make edit & create use separate forms rather than sharing one or merge typescript types on functions
 - maintain cache of show, edit, create, separate from index, they
 - make index for to manage all middleware exports
 - add validations to campaign form e.g. requiredCssSelector, url etc.

+## Pending integration reserach
+- scrapeops.io
+-

 ## Pending Feature's
 - deploy prisma client